MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 ## The environment moves smoothly, but my point of view in the environment keeps shifting or jittering.

+Your headset is having issues tracking your playspace.
+To fix:

-1. Make sure the room has enough light.
+1 Make sure the room has enough light.
+2 Set up your room boundary in the Mixed Reality Portal again.
-2. Go to **Settings > Mixed Reality > Environment** to clear your environment data.
+3 If it still doesn't work, go to **Settings > Mixed Reality > Environment** to clear your environment data.
-3. Set up your room boundary in the Mixed Reality Portal.
+4 Set up your room boundary in the Mixed Reality Portal.
-4. If the problem persists, contact [customer support](https://support.microsoft.com/).
+5 If the problem persists, contact [customer support](https://support.microsoft.com/).